Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal

-In the present work, we discuss a different approach to the continuous model, based on the pseudo-differential operators technique of Maslov and collaborators \cite{maslov_operational_1976, MasDan86_1}.
-The central point is the representation of the shift operator on the lattice as a pseudo-differential, which leads to the system of two pseudo-differential equations.
+We propose the general approach, based on the pseudo-differential operators \cite{maslov_fedoruk_1976, MasDan86_1, Botchway}.
+In this way we do not start from the approximation of the symbol of the equation, but use it as a whole.
+We write the shift operator on the lattice as a pseudo-differential, which leads to the system of two pseudo-differential equations.